"It is the darkness that is the light, and the stillness that is the dancing"

 You've now mastered over half the basic movements on you path to learn to belly dance!

-Standing in the second posture position, with one foot raised on the ball, all your weight is held by the supporting leg, lift and drop the hip of the raised leg.
-On every second hip drop, straighten your leg from the knee at the same time as you drop the hip, it looks nice if you keep your toes pointed too.
+Standing in fifth position, with one foot raised on the ball, all your weight is held by the supporting leg, lift and drop the hip of the raised leg.
+On every second hip drop, straighten your leg from the knee at the same time as you drop the hip, it looks nice if you keep your foot pointed with your toes relaxed.

 The shimmy is what everyone seems to love and look forward to when stating out to learn to belly dance.
-This is when you get to shake it baby!
-Yeah!
+This is when you get to shake!

 In fact its such an important element of how to learn to belly dance that I've written a whole separate page on it.
 Click here and read it before continuing (a new window will open so you won't get lost!)